TIP OF THE DAY: Improving Bad Bubbly With A Kir

 |

 If you open a bottle of sparkling wine and find it’s not to your liking, there’s no need to drink bitter or too-dry bubbly.
 Add a bit of crème de cassis—blackcurrant liqueur—to create the luscious drink known as Kir Royale.
 Pour an inch of the liqueur into a flute or other wine glass, then add the sparkling wine.
-White wine with crème de cassis makes a regular Kir, so use this recipe to turn any still or sparkling white wine into a festive party drink.
+You can use this recipe to turn any still or sparkling white wine into a festive party drink.
+For a more intense flavor, add more liqueur.
 The drink was named after Félix Kir (1876-1968), a mayor of the city of Dijon in Burgundy (the same city of mustard fame).
-As an apéritif, he added a splash of cassis to Aligote, a local white wine.
-The “Kir,” as it was known, became very popular and led to the Kir Royale, substituting Champagne for still wine.
-A further evolution led to: |
+As an apéritif, he added a splash of cassis to Aligote, a local still white wine.
+The “Kir,” as it was known, became very popular and led to the creation of the Kir Royale, substituting Champagne for still wine.
+In addition to the Kir Royale made with crème de cassis and Champagne, the drink has evolved into some 18 delicious versions, including: | |

 |